 Bid adjustment is a way to increase or decrease your bids to gain more control of your ad dollars.
 The method decides when and where your ads should appear in a specific situation.

-Above you can see the complete list of available options for AdWords bid adjustments.
+Above you can see the complete list of available options for Google Ads bid adjustments.

-AdWords video campaigns provides insights on the performance of ads on YouTube and across other web partners.
-In AdWords you can create compelling TrueView video ads campaigns by using different video ad formats.
+Google Ads video campaigns provide insights on the performance of ads on YouTube and across other web partners.
+In Google Ads you can create compelling TrueView video ads campaigns by using different video ad formats.